ExplicITConsulting/set-outlooksignatures.com/index.md

       <span style="font-weight: bold; background-image: linear-gradient(to right, #A9A9A900, silver, silver); background-clip: text; color: transparent;">⚫</span>
       <div style="hyphens: manual;">
         <b>Simple for everyone</b><br>
-        Intuitive for IT and marketing,<br>invisible to your employees.
+        Intuitive for IT and marketing, invisible to your employees.
       </div>
     </div>
   </div>